-Table 17 below provides an estimate of individuals experiencing sheltered and unsheltered homelessness in the Lake Charles region, as well as key information regarding household characteristics.
+Table 20 below provides an estimate of individuals experiencing sheltered and unsheltered homelessness in the Lake Charles region, as well as key information regarding household characteristics.
 This data is ultimately derived from the Louisiana Balance of State CoC's 2019 PIT Count.
 Detailed information regarding the 2020 PIT Count is not yet publicly available.

-Table 19: Homelessness in Lake Charles.
+Table 20: Homelessness in Lake Charles.
 The immediate source for this data is the City of Lake Charles 2020-2-24 Consolidated Plan, July 2021.

-Population Estimate the # of persons experiencing homelessness on a given night

-Sheltered Unsheltered

-Persons in Households with Adult(s) and Child(ren) 7 0
+Persons in Households with Adult(s) and Child(ren) 7

-Persons in Households with Only Children 0 7
+Persons in Households with Only Children 0

-Persons in Households with Only Adults 101 60
+Persons in Households with Only Adults 101

-Chronically Homeless Individuals 21 6
+Chronically Homeless Individuals 21

-Chronically Homeless Families 0 0
+Chronically Homeless Families 0

-Veterans 5 14
+Veterans 5

-Unaccompanied Child 10 9
+Unaccompanied Child 10

-Persons with HIV 0 9
+Persons with HIV 0